Skip to main content

 Most LTD insurance companies require claimants to sign a Social Security Reimbursement Agreement before benefits are paid by the LTD company.
 Individuals who do not make this re-payment of the Social Security award to their LTD carrier may find their monthly checks reduced or even halted until the repayment has been made.
 In our experience, the disability insurance company does attempt to inform the claimants that they must reimburse the insurance company for the amount of the “overpayment” but when you are too ill to work, often this is the kind of bureaucratic headache that can easily spiral from a simple oversight into a massive financial problem.

-There are been cases where courts have said that the offsets are not acceptable, but these are primarily in cases where the policy language is not specific enough or does not appear in the contract.
+There have been cases where courts have said that the offsets are not acceptable, but these are primarily in cases where the policy language is not specific enough or does not appear in the contract.
 In general, almost all disability insurance policies purchased by employees through the workplace contains this offset section.

 In theory, the offset provision was designed to ensure that the combined benefits paid to a disabled employee are not more than the person would receive if they were working.
 From a social policy perspective, the intent was to prevent the possibility of a nation of employees who earned more for not working than for being productive members of society.